gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

         operator: Exists
 ```

-we are saying that the pods should have labels (key) as `app` and the value of that label (key) should be equal to `kubernetes` OR `http-server`, and label `env` should exist, and the value of that key does not matter.
+we are saying that the pods should have labels (keys) as `app` and the values of these labels (keys) should be equal to `kubernetes` OR `http-server`, and ALSO the label `env` should exist, and the value of that key does not matter, and can be whatever.

 Let's apply this manifest and check the status of the pods: